 Do That Thing You’ve Always Wanted to Do but Haven’t Gotten Around to it Yet

 That’s a mouthful, but you know what we’re referring to, right?
-It’s that putt-putt golf place next to your parent’s place that looks fun.
+It’s that putt-putt golf place next to your parent’s home that looks fun.
 It’s the trampoline park out by the airport.
 It’s the ice-skating rink that just opened last month.

 Do something different and fun.
 It will help take your mind off whatever is bugging you while you get to try something new.

-Tell your partner that you’ve been having a really stressful day, week or month and tell them you want to do something with just them.
+Tell your partner that you’ve been having a stressful day, week or month and tell them you want to do something with just them.
 Go to a spa for a day or simply go out to a restaurant.

-Open that bottle of wine you two have been saving or simply take a walk with them.
-Being around those we love can put everything in perspective and it’s always great to have someone in your corner.
+Open that bottle of wine you two have been saving, or simply take a walk with them.
+Being around those we love can put everything in perspective, and it’s always great to have someone in your corner.

 No, you shouldn’t go breaking lamps in your house or smashing plates against the walls.
 But, there are more “rage rooms” popping up all around the country.

-You get an item like a bat or crowbar and you get to, well, break stuff.
+You get an item like a bat or crowbar, and you get to, well, break stuff.
 It’s a great physical stress reliever and a lot of fun.

 Meditation and Yoga

 If you’re a beginner, see if there is a studio in your area.
-If you’re really daring, you could always give hot yoga a try!
+If you’re daring, you could always give hot yoga a try!